Conflict and Fragility

 - What does the recent adoption of the Israeli ‘nationality law’ mean for the type of democracy Israel intends to be and how could this law impact on the conflict?

-With a view to recent events like the relocation of the American embassy to Jerusalem, Palestinian submissions to the International Criminal Court and relentless settlement expansion, the event offers a timely opportunity to discuss what the EU and the Netherlands can do to advance the cause of peace in one of the world’s longest conflicts.
+With a view to recent events like the relocation of the American embassy to Jerusalem, Palestinian submissions to the International Criminal Court and relentless settlement expansion, the event offered a timely opportunity to discuss what the EU and the Netherlands can do to advance the cause of peace in one of the world’s longest conflicts.

 - Ms. Samar Batrawi (Research Associate at Clingendael’s Conflict Research Unit) on the development of ‘facts on the ground’ since the Oslo agreements.